qmk/qmk_firmware/readme.md

 [![GitHub contributors](https://img.shields.io/github/contributors/ErgoDox-EZ/qmk_firmware.svg)](https://github.com/ErgoDox-EZ/qmk_firmware/pulse/monthly)
 [![GitHub forks](https://img.shields.io/github/forks/ErgoDox-EZ/qmk_firmware.svg?style=social&label=Fork)](https://github.com/ErgoDox-EZ/qmk_firmware/)

 This purpose of this fork is maintain a clean repo that only contains the keyboard code that we need, and as little else as possible.
-This is to keep it lightweight, since we only need a couple of keyboards, since this is the repo that the EZ Configurator will pull from.
+This is to keep it lightweight, since we only need a couple of keyboards.
+This is the repo that the EZ Configurator will pull from.

 ## Supported Keyboards